 Related teaching and research

-Find out more about how our teaching and research is helping to make the world a safer place for forced migrants and asylum seekers.
+Find out more about how our teaching and research contribute to efforts to make the world a safer and fairer place for forced migrants and asylum seekers.

 Our teaching

-We also run a range of modules at undergraduate level related to migration, including:
+We also run a range of modules at undergraduate level related to asylum and migration within different schools.

 Our research

-• The , a research project funded by the European Research Council (ERC) that explores the social and legal experiences of asylum seekers across Europe claiming international protection on the basis of their sexual orientation or gender identity (SOGI).
+• The , a research project funded by the European Research Council (ERC) that explores the social and legal experiences of asylum seekers across Europe claiming international protection on the basis of their sexual orientation or gender identity.
+The project produced videos in partnership with research participants to raise awareness of SOGI asylum issues across Europe; produced a database of SOGI asylum materials; and made submissions to parliamentary and public inquiries to improve law, policy and practice.

-These projects, which have involved people seeking sanctuary in active participant roles, have collectively raised awareness around the needs of sanctuary seekers in the context of local, national and global policy and practice.
-As well as allowing the research teams to understand the needs of those seeking sanctuary, the research informs teaching at the university and other extra-curricular activities, as part of an ongoing learning process.
+These projects, which have involved people seeking sanctuary in active participant roles, have collectively raised awareness of the needs and rights of sanctuary seekers, and have informed local, national and global policy and practice.
+Such work contributes to knowledge creation, informs teaching at the University and is an important part of the University's sanctuary culture.

-ßÏßÏÊÓƵ has participated at the STAR and Article 26 conferences.
-The with the Journal of Ethnic and Migration Studies (JEMS), has hosted seven , sharing academic knowledge on migration with international and national participants.
+The with the Journal of Ethnic and Migration Studies (JEMS), hosts annual , sharing academic knowledge on migration with international and national participants.

 SCMR also administers a very active and extensive mailing list, which promotes local community events as well as academic seminars and publications.